 You can’t miss it because “it smells really strong, like really strong,” laughs Ladeyn.
 At Bierbuik, Ladeyn layers the cheese with sour cream and warm milk to smooth it out to something less insane.

-Even though Ladeyn doesn’t like cheese (“I shouldn’t say that too loud because I’m a French chef,” he jokes), the frites with Maroilles cheese sauce became his signature dish even while he still cooked at Auberge du Vert Mont.
+Despite the fact that Ladeyn doesn’t like cheese (“I shouldn’t say that too loud because I’m a French chef,” he jokes), the frites with Maroilles cheese sauce became his signature dish.
+Even while he still cooked at Auberge du Vert Mont.

 But at Bierbuik, “It’s about street food,” he told me between bites.
 “You don’t have to think much about balance, about textures.
 It can be too hot, it can be too fatty, it can be too salty because it’s just about pleasure, eating with your fingers.”